 Compared to the PS4 Pro’s CPU, which most assume to be roughly at the level of the Athlon X4 860K, it boasts a staggering 50% performance boost!
 Games that are well-optimized for PC should perform about the same, or slightly better, on your PC versus the consoles.
 Ryzen 3’s great single-core performance and outstanding multi-core performance makes it a stela in this price range.

-MSI is a pretty great GPU manufacturer, and despite the GPU shortage we’ve still managed to find a decent console killer GPU here in the under $400 price range.
+EVGA is a pretty great GPU manufacturer, and easily our top pick for best Nvidia graphics card manufacturer.
+Despite the GPU shortage we’ve still managed to find a decent console killer GPU here in the under $400 price range.
 The 1050 will offer far superior performance to the PS4, and may even start coming close to PS4 Pro levels of performance at the same price.

 If you’re able to afford a little more, you can upgrade to a 1050 Ti, which will allow you to surpass the PS4 Pro.
 You aren’t saving too much for gaming performance versus a console here, but on PC you will save hundreds over time in games, thanks to Steam sales and the suck.

-While 4GB may struggle with multitasking while gaming, it’s more than good enough to serve one of those purposes at a time.
-4GB is plenty for multitasking while you aren’t playing games.
+While 4GB of memory may struggle with multitasking while gaming, it’s more than good enough to serve one of those purposes at a time.
+4GB RAM is plenty for multitasking while you aren’t playing games.